mxsxs2/Year-2-Advanced-C-Rugby-Statistics/README.md

 In order to run the applaication, it has to be built first.
 It can be buil either from the "Assesment2" folder with a commandline compiler or open up the Assesment2.sln in Microsoft Visual Studio and build from there.

-The application has the following fetures:
+# Fetures:
 0) Login
-	The login details are stored in password.pw file.
+* The login details are stored in password.pw file.
 The file contains the user name and a pasword has for each user.
-	The password and user name are 6 charcater long and required in th beggining of the program.
+* The password and user name are 6 charcater long and required in th beggining of the program.
-	The login is a simple struct,which is passed to various functions
+* The login is a simple struct,which is passed to various functions
 1) Add	player
-	Request several details of the palyer then save it intu a player struct.
+* Request several details of the palyer then save it intu a player struct.
- 	The IRFU id is unique in the whole list.
+* The IRFU id is unique in the whole list.
-	The list is ordered on insertion by the IRFU id
+* The list is ordered on insertion by the IRFU id
 2) Display all players to screen
-	Loop throught the list of players and displays every single detail of the players.
+* Loop throught the list of players and displays every single detail of the players.
 3) Display player Details
-	Requires and input fomr the user, which can be the IRFU or the First name of the player.
+* Requires and input fomr the user, which can be the IRFU or the First name of the player.
-	Loops throught the list and displays the first macth.
+* Loops throught the list and displays the first macth.
 (If two players has the same name, the first will be shown)
 4) Update a player’s statistic
-	Requires and input fomr the user, which can be the IRFU or the First name of the player.
+* Requires and input fomr the user, which can be the IRFU or the First name of the player.
-	Loops throught the list and displays the first macth for update.
-(If two players has the same name, the first will be shown) Every attribute of a player can be edited.
+* Loops throught the list and displays the first macth for update.
+(If two players has the same name, the first will be shown)
+* Every attribute of a player can be edited.
 5) Delete player
-	Requires and the IRFU the player.
+* Requires and the IRFU the player.
-	Will remove from any position.
+* Will remove from any position.
-6) Generate statistics based on the user selecting one of the criteria listed in I - II Requires the user to choose one of the two options:
+6) Generate statistics based on the user selecting one of the criteria listed in I - II
+* Requires the user to choose one of the two options:
-	I.Player Position
+	* Player Position
-		Requires the user to choose the position of the player.
+		* Requires the user to choose the position of the player.
-	II.
-Weight
+	* Weight
-		Requires the player to input a weight.
+		* Requires the player to input a weight.
 The data will be filtered this weight upwards.
 7) Print all player details into a report file.
-	Does the same as menu 2 and menu 6, but insted of writing to the screen.
+* Does the same as menu 2 and menu 6, but insted of writing to the screen.
 It writes to playerreport.txt.
 8) List all the players of the following categories in order of height:
-	Requires the user to chose one of the following:
+* Requires the user to chose one of the following:
-		• Second Row
+	* Second Row
-		• Back Row
+	* Back Row
-	Re organizes and filters the whole list into a new list.
+* Re organizes and filters the whole list into a new list.
 The list is in order by height.